live performance sydney

 the current Taryn Fiebig Scholar in August 2023.

-As the Taryn Fiebig Scholar, Olivia will participate in Pinchgut Opera performances
+As the Taryn Fiebig Scholar, Olivia will participate in Pinchgut Opera performances and engage in development sessions with directors, language coaches and principal

 singers, and other identified opportunities.